 A path of growth that has seen the entry, in 2021 alone, of more than 880 new resources into the Group and that inevitably passes through the attention and enhancement of people.
-This takes concrete form in the strengthening of skills, through training activities that have involved 94% of employees with 23 hours of training per capita, intended to grow to 30 hours in 2030; in the projects launched to balance the presence of women in the workforce by developing the talent of employees, with the ambition of having at least 30% female managers by 2030; finally, in the Gender Pay Equity project, aimed at identifying and correcting any factors that cause pay inequalities.
+This takes concrete form in the

+Iren aims to be the preferred partner for citizens and public administrations, to establish itself as a leader in the green transition and to be the first choice of stakeholders for the highest levels of service quality offered. strengthening of skills, through training activities that have involved 94% of employees with 23 hours of training per capita, intended to grow to 30 hours in 2030; in the projects launched to balance the presence of women in the workforce by developing the talent of employees, with the ambition of having at least 30% female managers by 2030; finally, in the Gender Pay Equity project, aimed at identifying and correcting any factors that cause pay inequalities.